psyplot/psyplot-gui/docs/installing.rst

 ------------
 Required dependencies
 ^^^^^^^^^^^^^^^^^^^^^
-Psyplot has been tested for python 2.7 and 3.4.
+Psyplot has been tested for python 2.7 and >=3.7.
 Furthermore the package is built upon multiple other packages, namely

-- psyplot_>=0.2: The underlying framework for data visualization
+- psyplot_>=1.4: The underlying framework for data visualization
 - qtconsole_>=4.1.1: A package providing the necessary objects for running an inprocess ipython console in a Qt widget
 - fasteners_: Which provides an inprocess lock to communicate to the psyplot mainwindow
-- PyQt4_ or PyQt5_: Python bindings to the Qt_ software
+- PyQt5_: Python bindings to the Qt_ software

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^